Celtics trounce undermanned Cavaliers

 Cavaliers turned the ball over 25 times in the game while the Celtics had an NBA season-high 20 steals, one shy of the club record.
 They reached double figures in steals in four straight games for the first time since 2005.
 Cleveland had one steal and the Celtics committed just nine turnovers.

-The Celtics built their lead to 32 points in the final minute of the third quarter, making the sellout crowd happy.
+The Celtics built their lead to 32 points in the final minute of the third quarter.

 “It’s almost not a fair situation to put them in because most of these guys are used to playing with the other guys and feeding off of them and then suddenly they’re in primary roles,” said Cavs coach Dave Blatt.